ShuguruiUA/PYWEB-HW09/README.md

 # Scrapy

-## Using scrapy to get data from https://quotes.toscrape.com/
+## Use main_scrapy.py to get data from https://quotes.toscrape.com/

-## Using models to create a templates for mongo db collections
+## Use models.py to create a templates for MongoDB collections

-## Using seeds to filled data in collections
+## Use seeds.py to filled data in MongoDB collections